adelphi-ed-tech/au-courses/content/mlearning.md

 Lit review              25%  March 31
 App Inventor app 2      25%  April 21

-### Session leader (pair)
+### Session leader (individual)

-You or you and a partner will be responsible for leading a class session this semester.
-For async weeks, you will submit (to the instructor) an audio introduction to the readings and other materials; during zoom calls you will begin the session with a short introduction.
+You will be responsible for leading a class session this semester.
+For async weeks, you will submit (to the instructor) an audio introduction to the readings and other materials; during hyflex meetings you will begin the session with a short introduction.
 Plan for about 10 minutes.

 If you are leading an asynchronous class session, you will not submit your own